Bryann-DE/Credit-Card-defaulter-classification/README.md

 The aim of this project was to predict the probability of credit card holders defaulting on their repayments.

 Classification algorithms such as logistic regression, K nearest neighbors, Decision tree and Support vecotr classifier were used to predict whether the holder would be classified as a defaulter or not.

+All information on the dataset can be found at : https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset